 The tax will be levied only on payments made within Brazil, and will not apply to payments made in-country to hotels or other service providers.

-The Ministry of Tourism has also confirmed that personal transfers – for example, from a family member to a student overseas – will not be subject to the tax, and that Brazilian travellers may carry up to US$10,000 when travelling overseas tax.
+The Ministry of Tourism has also confirmed that personal transfers – for example, from a family member to a student overseas – will not be subject to the tax, and that Brazilian travellers may take up to US$10,000 overseas tax free.